[DWH] Snowflake Features and Architecture [Big Data]

 Retrieves the minimum data required from the storage tier to satisfy queries as dictated by Snowflake's data pruning algorithms

-(write operations never block readers)
+(Write operations will never block the Reader.)

-(no compute charges for cached query results)
+(No computing charges are incurred for cached query results.)

 ● Storage: